wodby/docker4drupal/README.md

 ### phpMyAdmin

 By default, container with phpMyAdmin included in the bundle.
-You can accessit by localhost:8001
+You can access it by localhost:8001

 ### Apache Solr

 To spin up a container with Apache Solr search engine uncomment lines with solr service definition in the compose file.
 Use  volume directory `./docker-runtime/solr` to access configuration files.
 Solr admin UI can be accessed by localhost:8003

+### Varnish

+To spin up a container with Varnish uncomment lines with varnish service definition in the compose file.

 ## Logs